Close

 Business visas serve multiple commercial purposes:

-• Short-term business - conferences, meetings, negotiations (up to 90 days)
+• Short-term business - conferences, meetings, business meetings (up to 90 days via Type C visa)

-• Long-term business - extended projects, training programs
+• Long-term business - extended projects and training programs requiring Type D visa

 Work and Employment Visas